 Serve this Ice Cream Cones Cupcakes Recipe at your next cookout.
 The “ice cream” won’t melt since it’s frosting!

 - 1 (24 ounces) carton plain, nonfat Greek yogurt

 - 1 1/2 cups sugar-free french vanilla creamer

 - 1 1/2 cups strong coffee, at room temperature or cooler

 - Combine all ingredients in a large bowl.
 Blend ingredients until combined and there are no lumps of Greek yogurt.

-- Carefully pour mixture into popsicle molds and place in freezer.
+- Carefully pour the mixture into popsicle molds and place in the freezer.
 Freeze until popsicles are solid.

 Originally published in June 6, 2013 and June 10, 2016.
 Updated with new pictures and information.